 If you fail to provide personal data

-Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
-In this case, we may have to cancel a service you have with us but we will notify you if this is the case at the time.
+Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services or to contact you other than where we are legally required to).
+In this case, we may have to cancel a service or account you have with us but we will notify you if this is the case at the time.

 3. HOW IS YOUR PERSONAL DATA COLLECTED?